Last Updated June 12, 2020

 - Prohibition of Electronic Devices for LSAT-Flex Test.
-You may bring one (1) cell phone to the LSAT-Flex Test to use as a mirror during check-in and in accordance with the instructions from your LSAT-Flex Test proctor.
-You are required to turn off and put away this cell phone prior to the start of the LSAT-Flex Test.
+You may bring one (1) cell phone to the LSAT-Flex Test to use as a mirror during check-in and in accordance with the instructions from your LSAT-Flex Test proctor and to communicate with the LSAT-Flex Test proctor in the event of any issue with your LSAT-Flex Test.
+Following the check-in process with your proctor, you must keep your cell phone in the room in which you are taking the LSAT-Flex Test; provided, however, your cell phone must be kept face down, out of arm’s reach, and at a distance and location where it is unable to capture any images on your computer screen.
 You are prohibited from possessing (or otherwise using) any of the following electronic devices during the LSAT-Flex Test: timers of any kind, electronic cigarettes, fitness-tracking devices, digital watches, calculator watches, chronograph watches (digital or nondigital), calculators, cameras, recording devices, listening devices, headsets, iPods, and other media players.
 In addition to the foregoing, please note that tablets, laptops, and personal computers not being used to take the LSAT-Flex Test are not permitted in the LSAT-Flex Test room.

 Please be aware that your LSAT-Flex Test proctor will not allow you to take the LSAT-Flex Test if any prohibited electronic devices are observed during the room scan portion of your check-in.
 This includes, but is not limited to, any separate monitors or desktop computers that are nearby during the LSAT-Flex Test.
 If your session is flagged for a violation during the LSAT-Flex Test, your audio and video data may be utilized by LSAC in any investigation of your conduct during the LSAT-Flex Test.
 If you are discovered to be in possession of (or otherwise using) a prohibited electronic device during the LSAT-Flex Test, you may be issued an LSAT Violation Notice and the proctor may terminate your LSAT-Flex Test session.
 Such violations will be grounds for score cancellation of the LSAT-Flex Test score, and you may be subject to an LSAC investigation that may lead to a finding of misconduct or irregularity.
 LSAC will enforce this policy from the time LSAT-Flex Test candidates complete the security check-in procedure until the proctor announces the conclusion of the LSAT-Flex Test session.